top of page

 12th October 2025

 Wait… this was October?
 It genuinely felt like the middle of winter.
-Fog drifted across the fields at Bashall Barn and completely covered the usual Ribble Valley views, but it created such an atmospheric backdrop for Nicci and Todd’s wedding.
+Fog drifted across the fields at Bashall Barn in the Ribble Valley and completely covered the usual views, but it created such an atmospheric backdrop for Nicci and Todd’s wedding.
 The whole day had this soft, misty light that worked beautifully in photographs, even if it meant we couldn’t see more than a few metres ahead.

-If you’re planning a wedding at Bashall Barn, you already know how beautiful the setting is.
+If you’re planning a Bashall Barn wedding or a Lancashire countryside wedding, you already know how beautiful the setting is.
 On clear days you get those sweeping countryside views, and on foggy ones you get atmosphere and mood.
 Either way, it photographs incredibly well.
 The staff are great, the layout flows easily, and there’s loads of room for guests to relax without feeling cramped.
-It’s one of those Lancashire wedding venues where you can just lean into whatever the weather is doing and trust that the photos will still look good.
+It’s one of those Lancashire wedding venues where you can just lean into whatever the weather is doing and trust that the photos will still look stunning.

-If you’re looking for Bashall Barn wedding photography, or you’re planning your own Lancashire countryside wedding and want natural, relaxed photos, I’d love to hear from you.
-You can get in touch through my contact page and tell me all about your plans.
+If you’re looking for Bashall Barn wedding photography, or a Liverpool wedding photographer with a natural, relaxed style, I’d love to hear from you.
+You can get in touch through my contact page to tell me all about your plans, or take a look at my wedding photography prices and packages.

 What did Nicci and Todd say about their wedding photography experience?